logseq/logseq/docs/dev-practices.md

 Currently the codebase is not formatted/indented consistently.
 We loosely follow https://github.com/bbatsov/clojure-style-guide. [cljfmt](https://cljdoc.org/d/cljfmt/) is a common formatter used for Clojure, analogous to Prettier for other languages.
 You can do so easily with the [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) extension in [VSCode](https://code.visualstudio.com/): It will (mostly) indent your code correctly as you type, and you can move your cursor to the start of the line(s) you've written and press `Tab` to auto-indent all Clojure forms nested under the one starting on the current line.

+## Naming

+We strive to use explicit names that are self explanatory so that our codebase is readable and maintainable.
+Sometimes we use abbreviations for frequently occurring concepts.
+Some common abbreviations:

+* `rpath` - Relative path e.g. `logseq/config.edn`
+* `fpath` -  Full path e.g. `/full/path/to/logseq/config.edn`

 ## Development Tools

 ### Babashka tasks